Shelly Wall Display web interface guide

 Overview

-The web interface serves as an agile web server, providing you with a seamless gateway to access and oversee your devices through a standard web browser on either your computer or mobile device.
-Its functionality encompasses an array of adjustment and control features, including the ability to power your device on or off, track energy consumption, set schedules, and execute scripts as needed.
+Shelly devices provide a local web interface to control and configure your devices through a standard web browser on either your computer or mobile device.
+Its functionality encompasses an array of adjustment and control features, including the ability to power your device on or off, set schedules and configure actions to be executed when certain conditions are met, configure the device and much more.

 Accessing the web interface